RMJana/github-avatar-finder/README.md

-# Getting Started with Github Avatar Finder
+# Getting Started with Github Users Finder

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).